aperullo/k8s-practice/scaling/README.md

 To manually scale the deployment:
 ```
-kubectl scale deployment app-scale-d --replicas=7
+> kubectl scale deployment app-scale-d --replicas=7
 ```

 ## Learned things

 Deployment states are automatically managed.
 If the desired state and actual states differ, the deployment will start raising or bringing down pods as necessary.
-This is good in the event a pod fails, another replaces it.
+This is useful in case a pod fails; another will replace it.

-Deployments can be used to rollout updates whil keeping the service up; it will reduce the old image pods over time and replace them with new image ones.
+Deployments can be used to roll out updates while keeping the service up; it will reduce the old image pods over time and replace them with new image ones.